 Below are videos from the carbon assessment workshop held in Glasgow in March 2014.
 It covers the material within the Briefing Notes and also covers some questions that members had on the day.

 For more information, please contact: email@example.com or call 01786 468780.

-These resources will also be useful when completing section three of the Climate Change Reports
+These resources will also be useful when completing section seven of the Climate Change Reports